The Playing-Card: History

 The journal was founded in 1972, as The Journal of the Playing-Card Society (until 1980).
 Since then it has produced an annual volume of four (formerly six) issues.
 It has an index of its articles for the years 1972–1997, and contents listings for issues from 1980 to the present.

+Impact

+According to card game historian David Parlett, card game research has become "a particular pursuit" of the IPCS and many of its field researchers publish their findings in The Playing-Card.
+This has contributed to "a growing awareness that a society's indoor games are as distinctive of its culture as its arts, cuisine, or social customs, and are worth recording for the light they throw on that community's personality."

+Editors

+The editors of The Playing-Card and its predecessor have been: